 SBA Disaster Assistance in Response to the Coronavirus

-The Small Business Administration (SBA) has useful information on how small businesses and nonprofits can obtain loans during national emergencies like the COVID-19 pandemic.
-The website includes information on how to apply, who is eligible, and loan amounts and usage.
+The Small Business Administration (SBA) has useful information on how small businesses and nonprofits can obtain funding during national emergencies like the COVID-19 pandemic.
+The website includes information on how to apply, who is eligible, and funding amounts and usage.

-In addition to the Disaster Loan Assistance loan program, the SBA has additional small business loan resources and guidance that can be found on this page.
+In addition to the Disaster Funding Assistance funding program, the SBA has additional small business funding resources and guidance that can be found on this page.

 Resources from the Centers for Disease Control and Prevention